 Baking is science and in general, the temperature is one of the most important factors to understand and utilize for our benefit.
 When I say temperature I don't purely mean baking temperature, but also the environment we work e.g kitchen temperature as well as the dough temperature.

 While making the shortcrust pastry recipe, the temperature is everything!
 If the dough is too warm, it's sticky and can't be rolled out or shaped.
 If too cold, it will easily break.
-The entire pastry-making process is a balancing exercise between keeping the dough cold enough, but not too cold.

 To give you a concrete example, in a home kitchen environment on a warmer day this practically means taking the dough in and out of the freezer about 10 times in between steps to ensure the dough is always on the right temperature to work with.
 If you are lucky and have a cold kitchen, you might be ok with 2-5 chilling breaks.
 Yes, not just to chill the dough once or twice but to be in control of the dough temperature at all times!
 Obviously in professional kitchens temperature as well as humidity is under control, and the rolling process is done by a laminator machine, however in a home environment remember, this is something we have to be super careful with.